 When the heater takes in air, it passes through the filter, which prevents the debris carried in the air from getting into the unit.
 But when the filter has dirt clogging it up, it can prevent air entry into the furnace.
-With an insufficient supply of air into the furnace, the unit will release a lesser amount of warm air into the environment per cycle.
+With an insufficient supply of air in the furnace, the unit will be blowing cold air into the environment per cycle.

 Possible Cause – Thermostat Not Set to Heat/Malfunctioning